peridot-php/peridot-concurrency/README.md

 };
 ```

-After registering the plugin, your usage screen should have a couple new options:
+After registering the plugin, your usage screen should have a couple of new options:

 ![Peridot concurrency usage](https://raw.github.com/peridot-php/peridot-concurrency/master/usage.png "Peridot concurrency usage")